Plastic Tubing

 HDPE or High Density Polyethylene

-High-density polyethylene pipe, popular in any number of industrial and infrastructure piping applications due to its high strength/density ratio and the reduced risk of shattering, corrosion, and other dangerous malfunctions or failures when compared to steel or PVC pipes.
+HDPE tubing is popular in industrial and infrastructure applications due to its high strength-to-density ratio and resistance to shattering, corrosion, and failure compared to materials like steel and PVC.

 PTFE